axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

       value = (Math.pow(( value("cle") / previous("cle") ), 120) - 1) * 100
 ```

 The `previous` argument is used to select the entry preceeding the current value.
 The first `previous` argument returns `null` value, making it possible to use as a divisor in mathematical operations.
-Once again, wildcard symbols are used to select all tags contained in the given metric.

 **Moving Average Statistical Function**